-- Provide a greater range of activities and things to do, especially social activities and meeting new people. - Try to channel it into more positive activities eg craftwork. - With staff at colleges, day centres and residential homes, change the key worker regularly, or use several people as key support staff.
-Ensure your son or daughter knows you will be doing this in advance.
+- Provide a greater range of activities and things to do, especially social activities and meeting new people. - Try to channel it into more positive activities eg craftwork. - With staff at colleges, day centres and residential homes, change the key worker regularly, or use several people as keyworkers.
+Ensure your son or daughter is aware of this in advance.